 Southern Methodist University recognizes that freedom of speech is regarded as basic and indispensable to a viable educational community.
-While ultimate responsibility and authority rest with the President of the University, the assumption of responsibility by a student organization which invites a speaker to campus is also essential.
+While ultimate responsibility and authority rest with the President of the University, the assumption of responsibility by a student organization which invites a speaker to campua is also essential.
 Therefore, the following guidelines are to be followed:

-- Before contacting the speaker, discuss with the adviser all facets of his visit (purpose, financial commitment, etc.).
-Be certain that proper advance arrangements are made for use of campus facilities. - 2.
-The group must advise the Dean of Student Programs one week prior to issuing an official invitation to a speaker. - The exchange of opinions with guests and speakers is encouraged; however, respect for the speaker or other guest participants is essential. - Ascertain any potential campus and/or Dallas security requirements prior to the invitation, Before negotiations are begun, security needs, if warranted, must be discussed with the SMU Security Department.
+- Before contacting the speaker, discuss with the advisor all facets of his visit (purpose, financial commitment, etc.).
+Be certain that proper advance arrangements are made for use of campus facilities. - The group must advise the Dean of Student Programs one week prior to issuing an official invitation to a speaker. - 3.
+The exchange of opinions with guests and speakers is encouraged; however, respect for the speaker or other guest participants is essential.